otsuki-dev/.github/profile/README.md

 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->

-# 🎉 Presentation for Spiral SBM 🎉
+# 🎉 Presentation for Otsuki.dev 🎉

 ## 📣 Introduction
-- Spiral SBM is...
+- Otsuki is...

-## 🏢 About Spiral SBM
+## 🏢 About Us
-- Spiral SBM is a company based in Brazil² 🇧🇷.
+- We are a tiny company based in Brazil and Japan 🇧🇷🇯🇵.
-- They have a presence on GitHub, where they maintain several repositories² 🖥️.
+- We have a presence on GitHub, where we create some applications to small businesses use 🖥️.
-- Their projects range from websites to applications, showcasing their versatility and skillset² 🌐📱.
+- Our projects range from websites to applications, showcasing their versatility and skillset 🌐📱.

-## 🌐 Website Creation and Design
+## 🌐 Website Creation and our Design
 - Discuss the importance of website design and its impact on user experience 🖥️.
 - Highlight the best practices for exceptional web design 🎨.
     - Simplicity: Avoid unnecessary design elements 🧹.